Syllabus for the Gateless Academy

 Series Five Shows You How to Create Characters That Draw Your Reader Inexorably Forward in Memoir, Novels, or the How-to:

-• Why character is important to all writers, even and especially how-to writers.
+• Why character is so important in absolutely genre, even and especially how-to writers.

-• The character dump: the person who talks too much at the bank and how this can kill your book.
+• How to avoid the reader “character dump”, in other words, that person who talks too much at the bank and how this can kill your book.

 • Villains you want to f*#@ (and this includes you, memoir writers!).

-• Characters in opposition: creating conflict in the reader and how the best books are actually co-written with your reader.
+• Characters in opposition: the trick to creating conflict that sells.
+And…h ow the best books are actually co-written with your reader.

-• The character riff—letting her talk your ear off: conception, gestures, fashion, external and internal wants, shames, poverties, gifts.
+• The character riff—letting that character talk your ear off.
+Including the imperative use of conception, gestures, fashion, external and internal wants, shames, poverties, gifts.

-• Friends and love and the sprite and the fool: the archetype and how to dance those babies around on the page to further your story.
+• Friends and love and the sprite and the fool: the archetypes and how to dance those babies around on the page to further the inexorable pull forward of your central story.

-Series Six Is All About How to Create Tension that Can Actually Hold Your Book Together the Way Nothing Else Can.
+Series Six How to Create Tension that Makes Your Book Compulsively Readable.

 • The systemic nature of layering the stakes: what it really means and how to do it effectively on a macro and micro level.